awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 *AWS CloudFormation compatibility*: This property is similar to the `[BodyS3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-bodys3location)` property of an `AWS::ApiGatewayV2::Api` resource\.
 The nested Amazon S3 properties are named differently\.

  `Description`   <a name="sam-httpapi-description"></a>
-A description of the HttpApi resource\.
+The description of the HTTP API resource\.
-This property requires AWS SAM to modify the HttpApi resource's OpenAPI definition, to set the `description` field\.
-The following two scenarios result in an error: 1\) The `DefinitionBody` property is specified with the `description` field set in the OpenAPI definition \(since this is a conflict that AWS SAM won't resolve\), or 2\) The `DefinitionUri` property is specified \(since AWS SAM won't modify an OpenAPI definition that it retrieves from Amazon S3\)\.
+When you specify `Description`, AWS SAM will modify the HTTP API resource's OpenApi definition by setting the `description` field\.
+The following scenarios will result in an error:
++ The `DefinitionBody` property is specified with the `description` field set in the Open API definition – This results in a conflict of the `description` field that AWS SAM won't resolve\.
++ The `DefinitionUri` property is specified – AWS SAM won't modify an Open API definition that is retrieved from Amazon S3\.
 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.